 If you do decide, having received legal advice, that the right thing to do for you and your family, is to wait for two years before divorcing on that fact, then it will be advisable, in the intervening period, to try and resolve the division of the matrimonial finances, with that agreement being put down in a legal document called a Separation Agreement.
 Provided defined criteria are adhered to in the drawing up of that Separation Agreement, then you will be bound to its terms but you will, at Decree Nisi stage of the to be filed divorce petition, need to have that document mirrored into a Consent Order.

-If you have a query or would like to book an appointment please get in touch with our First Contact team on 01256 320555 or email email@example.com.
+If you have a query or would like to book an appointment please get in touch with our Family Law team on 01256 320555 or email email@example.com.